Year 6 reading list for children aged 10-11

 Books for Year 6 – what titles to recommend to children

 Navigating the transition to secondary school can be a pivotal time for Year 6 students.
 Recommending books that address themes of resilience, self-discovery, and coping with change can offer valuable insights.
 Consider titles that explore the challenges of exams and SATS pressure, providing relatable stories that depict characters overcoming stress and uncertainty.
 Books focusing on the emotional aspects of being the oldest at primary school can help students process their feelings and embrace leadership roles.
 Additionally, introducing literature that delves into issues of social and peer pressure equips Year 6 readers with the tools to make thoughtful choices and build strong interpersonal skills as they embark on this significant phase in their academic journey.
-A well-curated booklist for Year 6 pupils can prove beneficial here.
+A well-curated booklist for Year 6 students can prove beneficial here.

 What reading level should a year 6 be?